 Science should be Imaginative and Bold

 Popper encouraged scientists to put forward big, bold, challenging theories.
 He believed that imaginative theories, whether falsified or not, were the best means to grow human knowledge.

 The Open Society

 Popper’s best known work outside pure scientific philosophy is his 1945 book The Open Society and Its Enemies.
-In it he identified Plato, Hegel and Marx as promoters of totalitarian government and therefore enemies of the open society.
-As might be expected, academics who approved of the philosophies of Plato, Hegel and Marx leaped to their defense, accusing Popper of misinterpreting their ideas.
+In it he identified Plato, Hegel, and Marx as promoters of totalitarian government and therefore enemies of the open society.
+As might be expected, academics who approved of the philosophies of Plato, Hegel, and Marx leaped to their defense, accusing Popper of misinterpreting their ideas.

 Popper said that although a democracy need not be an open society, liberal democracy was the best way to achieve one.
-Inspired by the achievements of the Ancient Greeks, he argued against tribal and collectivist societies, arguing that individuals should take responsibility for their own choices and actions.
+Inspired by the achievements of the Ancient Greeks, he argued against tribal and collectivist societies, asserting that individuals should take responsibility for their own choices and actions.

 He contended that Fascist or Communist totalitarian societies politicized science, preventing freedom of thought, leading to the degradation of knowledge.
 Totalitarian governments harmed people and societies by imposing policies on them that had been formulated using false theories.